-Annual Drinking Water Quality Report - 2018 Nibley City
+Annual Drinking Water Quality Report Nibley City 2019

 We're pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water sources consist of ground water.
+Our water sources have been determined to be from groundwater sources.
+Our water sources 4000 South Main Well, Nelson Well and 640 West Well.

-The Drinking Water Source Protection Plan for Nibley is available for your review.
+The Drinking Water Source Protection Plan for Nibley City is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Our sources have a (low) susceptibility to potential contamination.
+Our sources have been determined to have a low level of susceptibility from potential contamination.
 We have also developed management strategies to further protect our sources from contamination.
 Please contact us if you have questions or concerns about our source protection plan.

 There are many connections to our water distribution system.
 When connections are properly installed and maintained, the concerns are very minimal.
-However, unapproved and improper piping changes or connections can adversely affect not only the availability, but also the quality, of the water.
+However, unapproved and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
 A cross connection may let polluted water or even chemicals mingle into the water supply system when not properly protected.
 This not only compromises the water quality but can also affect your health.
-So, what can we do?
+So, what can you do?
 Do not make or allow improper connections at your homes.
 Even that unprotected garden hose lying in the puddle next to the driveway is a cross connection.
 The unprotected lawn sprinkler system after you have fertilized or sprayed is also a cross connection.
-When the cross connection is allowed to exist at your home it will affect you and your family first.
+When the cross connection is allowed to exist at your home, it will affect you and your family first.
 If you'd like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.